jeffh/describe/README.rst

 Describe
 ========

-An experimental BDD_ styled framework inspired off of RSpec.
+An experimental BDD_ styled framework inspired off of RSpec_.
 The reason of BDD over TDD is out of scope of this article.
 But this framework is simply a way to try and encourage me to do more testing.